drstarry/A-Tour-of-Colleberative-Editing/CRDT/readme.md

-# A list-based CRDT
+# A list-based CmRDT

 ## Overview
-This is the CRDT model for collaborative text editing.
+This is the model for demo.
 It's quite simple and straightforward in both intuition and implementation.

 ## Design
 ### Chr